deathworlders/online/content/books/deathworlders/chapter-52-autoimmune.md

 “Thanks, but I’d better not risk it.
 Looks nice and ‘spensive.
 Also my fur’s still wet.”
 Daar instead rose to his full height and rested his brutish, thigh-sized forearms across the chair’s back.
 “So what happened?”

 The PM retreated to her desk and typed a brief letter while Gabe brought Daar up to speed.
-At one point she looked up, apologized with a “please excuse me one moment, gentlemen,” and vanished behind the fuzzy white-noise cuboid of a privacy field.
+At one point she looked up, apologized with a *'Please excuse me one moment, gentlemen,'* and vanished behind the fuzzy white-noise cuboid of a privacy field.

 She dropped the field just as Powell finished explaining the details of his imminent mission to Ceres.